utdata/csvkit-nicar/README.md

 `$ csvcut -c 9-14,20-22,24-25 joined.csv > mixbev.csv`

-That created our new file.
+That created our new file "mixbev.csv".
 Peek at the columns:

 ```
 $ csvcut -n mixbev.csv